TechCohort14/TA200-NFAR-Intermediate-Automation/12-objects.md

 # Exercise 12: Objects

-Similaly to Arrays an object in JavaScript can hold several pieces of information.
+Similaly to arrays an object in JavaScript can hold several pieces of information.
 An object is a collection of unordered key-value pairs.
 The key-value pairs are called a properties.

 The key of a property can only be a string, while the value of a property can be any value, for example, a string, a number, an array, and even a function.